 She has also served as an advisory member to the Executive Committee of the State Bar of California Litigation Section, and as a director of the American Board of Trial Advocates and the Association of Business Trial Lawyers.

 Chaney earned her law degree from Loyola Law School in 1977 and was admitted to the State Bar in 1978.
-She is an alumna of Mount Saint Mary’s College, where she graduated with a nursing degree in 1967, and also holds a post-graduate degree in biology from USC.
+She is an alumna of Mount Saint Mary’s College, where she graduated with a nursing degree in 1967.

 Before pursuing a law career, the judge worked as a registered nurse from 1967 to 1972, first at Cedars Sinai and then at County-USC Medical Center.
 She fills the vacancy created by the elevation of Justice Robert M. Mallano to presiding justice.

 Johnson, 48, has been a magistrate since 1999.
 He previously served as an assistant U.S. attorney for the Central District of California from 1989 to 1999 and was an associate at Manatt, Phelps, Rothenberg & Phillips from 1985 to 1989.

 Johnson is a graduate of Yale Law School and Duke University.
 He fills the vacancy created by the retirement of Justice Miriam A. Vogel.

 Johnson, a Democrat, had a number of well-known backers in his bid for the court, including retired Presiding Justice Vaino Spencer, who was Mallano’s predecessor, and retired U.S. District Judge Dickran Tevrizian, who told the MetNews three years ago that the magistrate had a “stellar record” on the court.